Lecturer: Lei Xu

 We will use both OneDrive and onQ for this course.

 Students have different due dates for their essays and term paper.
 There will be one “Assignment” for every week.
-For students who have scheduled presentation in that week, they should submit their essays or term papers through the particular “Assignment”.

 Each student will receive invitations to join two shared folders: ECON371 and FirstLastName.